isabella232/hpctv/README-Release.md

 The scripts deploy-test.sh and deploy-prod.sh execute Ansible against the hpctv-host repository using Docker.
 The image used is homegrown and available DockerHub: ncar/ansible-run-playbook.

+The vault password is in Keepass under Ansible Vault > hpctv-host.

 > Sometimes the Docker daemon isn't running on ansiblemaster.
 You'll see the error message below.
 Nick will restart it for you:
     * docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?.
 See 'docker run --help'.